dbouros/Customers-CRUD-REST-APIs/README.md

 ## Description

-The "Customers CRUD REST APIs" project is a Java-based application that provides a set of RESTful APIs for managing customer data.
+The "Customers CRUD REST APIs" project is a Java-based application that provides a set of RESTful APIs for managing customer data using Spring Boot.
 The application allows users to create, read, update, and delete customer records stored in a PostgreSQL database running inside a Docker container.
 The project showcases a complete CRUD (Create, Read, Update, Delete) functionality and provides a comprehensive demonstration of building RESTful APIs with Java and Spring Boot as well as integrating them with the PostgreSQL database running in Docker.

 ## Features